 Hinsdale resident Elizabeth Hutchins said she voted for Hassan because the Democrat seemed to care more about women's issues, such as equal pay for equal work.
 She also said she doesn't like that Lamontagne is a member of the Tea Party movement.

-"I'm not a Tea Party person,"
+"I'm not a Tea Party person," she said outside the Millstream Community Center on Tuesday.

 Allison Barrett, also of Hinsdale, said she voted Democratic down the line, including Hassan.